-“Often we have clients who have just a salad for lunch with lots of greens but not much protein, so it’s not a lot to fill you up and keep you satisfied,” Lakatos says.
-Why protein is so important: It takes four to six hours to digest, unlike carbs, which only take one to three.
+Why protein (this flavor is the best) is so important: It takes four to six hours to digest, unlike carbs, which only take one to three.
 Protein and fiber also keep blood-sugar levels in check, so you don’t crash shortly after eating.
 Aim for about 20 grams of protein per meal.

 You’re not eating enough fiber.